-A Head of Mission Secretary, who is assisting the Head of Mission.
+A Head of Mission Executive Assistant, who is assisting the Head of Mission.

 Research, Analysis and Information Division

 The Research, Analysis and Information Division (RAI) is responsible for analysing information collected by the observers, and compiling and writing reports on a regular basis.
-The reports are shared with the two parties and the six contributing countries.
+The reports are shared with the two parties and the five contributing countries.
 The division is in charge of giving briefings and tours of the city to visitors such as diplomats, NGOs and students.
-In addition, the RAI Division supports small scale community projects in different sectors, such as education, health and protection, which are aiming at creating a feeling of security and to normalise life in Hebron.
-RAI is managed by Head and deputy Head of Division and consists of
+In addition, the RAI Division supports small scale community projects aiming at creating a feeling of security and normalising life in Hebron.
+RAI is managed by Head and deputy Head of Division and consists of:

-Three Research Officers who are in charge of compiling the monthly and periodic reports, study papers as well as giving briefs and tours to visitors,
+Three Research Officers who are in charge of compiling the monthly and periodic reports.

 The main task of the division is to carry out patrols within the area of responsibility in Hebron seven days a week.
-Through its presence of observers, TIPH is monitoring and reporting efforts to maintain a normal life in Hebron.
-Moreover, patrolling is also aimed at creating a feeling of security among the Palestinians in the city.
+Through the presence of observers, TIPH monitors and reports on efforts by the parties to the Hebron Agreement to maintain a normal life in Hebron.
+Patrolling is also aimed at creating a feeling of security among the Palestinians in the city.

-The Operation Division is manned with an Arabic speaker on call, who can be reached in case of urgent situations on a 24-hours basis.
+The Operations Division is manned with an Arabic speaker on call, who can be reached in case of urgent situations on a 24-hours basis.